 When Saige had interest you knew something would go wrong.
 She would ask the wrong thing or make it awkward.
 She always did that and I knew today would be no different.
 I just had to hope it wouldn’t be too bad.

 “Do your parents know you guys are dating?”
-Asked Dad
+Dad asked

 “Who do you live with then?”
-Asked Dad
+Dad asked

 “I live with my older sister, Aria.
 She’s been looking after me since she was 18.
 It’s been hard, but we get by.
 If my parents were still around I think they would adore, Carly.”
-Said Sam
+Sam said

 “Are you both happy?”
-Asked Amy
+Amy asked

 “Completely.”
 We said at the exact same moment.

 My dad looked at Sam for a long moment and then to Amy who motioned him to speak.
-He bit his lip and looked back over at Sam and I. “Are you happy, Carly?”
+He bit his lip and looked back over at Sam and I, “Are you happy, Carly?”

 “I am.
 I really am, Dad.”
-I said

 There it was.
 I knew she was gonna do something like this and it was worse than I imagined.
 Amy hit Saige’s arm to tell her to knock it off and my dad looked furious at the idea Saige would say something like that.
 I almost choked on my food when the words escaped her lips.
+Even Sam looked shocked.

 “No, we haven’t and we don’t plan to for a very long time.
 Right Sam?”
 I said nudging his arm with mine.